Locynaeh/minutaria/README.rst

 Expected
 --------

-- Usable with a GTK GUI and so :
+- Usable with a GTK GUI and so:
     - theming light/dark
     - reset the timer
     - add/use/manage presets